 In the spirit of peace, love (respect) and community

-and on behalf of The Bardo Group Beguines, Jamie Dedes, Founding and Managing Editor
+and on behalf of The Bardo Group Beguines, Jamie Dedes, Founding and Managing Editor, The BeZine

-You can read each piece individually by clicking the links below.
+You can read each piece individually by clicking the links in the Table of Contents.

 To learn more about our guests contributors, please link HERE.